ZZAster/framework/A-软体-第七组/Chapter.md

 > * **Vision** - [Real-time face detection ](http://accord-framework.net/docs/html/T_Accord_Vision_Detection_HaarObjectDetector.htm)and [tracking ](http://accord-framework.net/docs/html/T_Accord_Vision_Tracking_Camshift.htm), as well as general methods for [detecting ](http://accord-framework.net/docs/html/T_Accord_Vision_GroupMatching.htm), [tracking ](http://accord-framework.net/docs/html/N_Accord_Vision_Tracking.htm)and [transforming objects in image streams ](http://accord-framework.net/docs/html/N_Accord_Imaging.htm).
 Contains [cascade definitions ](http://accord-framework.net/docs/html/N_Accord_Vision_Detection_Cascades.htm), [Camshift ](http://accord-framework.net/docs/html/T_Accord_Vision_Tracking_Camshift.htm)and [Dynamic Template Matching trackers ](http://accord-framework.net/docs/html/T_Accord_Vision_Tracking_MatchingTracker.htm).
 Includes [pre-created classifiers for human faces ](http://accord-framework.net/docs/html/T_Accord_Vision_Detection_Cascades_FaceHaarCascade.htm)and some facial features such as [noses ](http://accord-framework.net/docs/html/T_Accord_Vision_Detection_Cascades_NoseHaarCascade.htm).

 ---
+# Deployment view

+the deployment view describes the environment into which the system will be deployed.
+For the environment: Accord.NET can be used on Windows, Linux and OS X. It is developed by C#, but that not means it can be only used in a C# project.
+Accord.NET supports all .NET compatible languages such as VB.NET or C++/CLI. it needs a .NET development environment such as Microsoft Visual Studio.
+And you can use it after downloading and installing the package.
+Different functions have different package.
+You can choose what you need.
+After that, you can use the package in your project.
+For the third-party dependencies: Accord.NET uses a lot of external standard libraries.

+Specialist Knowledge

+---
 # Evolution	perspective

 Compared with the first release, Accord.NET has improved much more.
 And there are totally 15 releases in the Github.
 It starts from 07-09-2013 to 22-10-2017.
 As for the version is from 2.10 to 3.8.0.
 The earlier releases can only be found in the releases notes.
 The real initial release is on 20-05-2010.